Menu

 All they have to do is sign the documents your solicitor sends them and return them.
 Once your acting solicitor has the signed document returned, expressing permission to remove their name from the Title Deeds, that’s what’s done.

-Emsleys Solicitors has some further information relating to the legal process.
+Emsleys Solicitors has further information on the legal process.

 The implications of not separating the two